 \section{Abstract}

-The LLM-as-a-judge paradigm is widely used in both evaluating free-text model responses and reward modeling for model alignment and finetuning.
-Recently, finetuning judges with judge-specific data has emerged as an often preferred choice over directly prompting frontier models as judges, as the former achieves better performance with smaller model sizes while being more robust to common biases.
-However, the standard evaluation ignores several practical concerns of finetuned judges regarding their real world deployment.
-In this paper, we identify and formalize three aspects that affect the \textit{shelf life} of these judges: \textit{future proofing} and \textit{backward compatibility} -- how well judges finetuned on responses by today's generator models perform on responses by future models or past models, as well as \textit{question generalization} -- how well judges generalize to unseen questions at test time.
-We study these three aspects in the math domain under a unified framework with varying train and test distributions, three SFT- and DPO-based finetuning algorithms and three different base models.
-Experiments suggest that future-proofing is challenging for most models, while backward compatibility is relatively easy, with DPO-trained models consistently \textit{improving} performance.
+The LLM-as-a-judge paradigm is widely used in both evaluating free-text model responses and reward modeling for model alignment and fine-tuning.
+Recently, fine-tuning judges with judge-specific data has emerged as an often preferred choice over directly prompting frontier models as judges, as the former achieves better performance with smaller model sizes while being more robust to common biases.
+However, the standard evaluation ignores several practical concerns of fine-tuned judges regarding their real-world deployment.
+In this paper, we identify and formalize three aspects that affect the \textit{shelf life} of these judges: {\textit{future-proofing}} and {\textit{backward-compatibility}} -- how well judges fine-tuned on responses by today's generator models perform on responses by future models or past models, as well as \textit{question generalization} -- how well judges generalize to unseen questions at test time.
+We study these three aspects under a unified framework with varying train and test distributions {in two reasoning datasets}, three SFT- and DPO-based fine-tuning algorithms, and three different {backbone models}.
+Experiments suggest that {future-proofing} is challenging for most models, while {backward-compatibility} is relatively easy, with DPO-trained models consistently \textit{improving} performance.
 We further find that continual learning provides a more balanced adaptation to shifts between older and newer response distributions than training solely on stronger or weaker responses.
-Moreover, all models observe certain degrees of performance degradation when moving from questions seen during training to unseen ones, showing that current judges do not fully generalize to unseen questions.
+Moreover, all models exhibit some degree of performance degradation when moving from questions seen during training to unseen ones, showing that current judges do not fully generalize to unseen questions.
 These findings provide insights into practical considerations for developing and deploying judge models in the face of ever-changing generators.